CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

-Keeping your home warm during those chilly months isn’t just about comfort — it’s about making a choice that fits your budget and lifestyle.
-If you’ve been looking at heating options, you’ve probably wondered: gas vs. electric heating — which is more cost-effective?
+Keeping your home warm during those chilly months is not just about comfort.
+It is also about making a choice that fits your budget, home setup, and long-term needs.
+If you have been looking at heating options, you have probably wondered: gas vs. electric heating, which is more cost-effective?

-Let’s break down the costs, efficiency, and other important factors of gas and electric heating systems so you can decide what’s best for your home.
+Let’s break down the costs, efficiency, and other important factors of gas and electric heating systems so you can decide what is best for your home.

 Gas vs. Electric Heating: The Basics